Web-Halo Model (WHM): Accurate non-linear matter power spectrum predictions without free parameters: Ingredient choices

 where $_0F_1(a,x)$ is the confluent hypergeometric limit function.
 Note that the factors within the tophat arguments differ from $a$ and $b$ in equation \eqref{eq:ing-dpwf-numbers}.
-They were instead found by matching the approximation with the first trough in the exact solution.
-The approximation is shown in figure \ref{fig:ing-win} as dash-dotted lines (equations \ref{eq:ing-dpwf-sheet} and \ref{eq:ing-dpwf-filament}), and the `infinitely thin' parts only (without tophat filter) as dotted blue and green lines.
-The dashed lines are obtained by replacing the tophat window functions by $W_\mathrm{h}^2(k,R)$, hence representing sheets and filaments with a density profile as concentrated as haloes of the same mass.
-In other words, the dash-dotted lines are obtained by multiplying the green and blue dotted lines by the (slightly shifted to match the first trough) dotted orange line corresponding to a sphere with radius $r_\mathrm{v}=R/\Delta_\mathrm{v}^{1/3}$.
-And the green and blue dashed lines are obtained by multiplying the green and blue dotted lines with the red solid line.
-Their difference with respect to the solid and dashed-dotted blue and green lines represents the maximum systematic uncertainty on the sheet and filament window functions, given the lack of knowledge of their concentration.
-Given the excellent agreement between the solid and dash-dotted blue and green lines, we use the approximate window functions (equations \ref{eq:ing-dpwf-sheet} and \ref{eq:ing-dpwf-filament}) for the web-halo model in equations (\ref{eq:whm-whm-powersum}-\ref{eq:whm-whm-1h}).\footnote{Since the exact integral has no cosmology dependence, it could also be precomputed and tabulated.
-Given the excellent agreement, and the anyways existing systematic uncertainty of the model, we prefer the analytic solution.}
+They were instead found by matching the \sB{leading order Taylor expansion of the cylinder to the tophat window function as explained in appendix \ref{app:window-numbers}}. \sB{In figure \ref{fig:ing-win}, we compare the exact result of the `Constant density' case (green and blue solid lines), i.e., the numerical integration of equations \eqref{eq:ing-dpwf-window-average} and \eqref{eq:ing-dpwf-numbers}, to the approximate analytical solution (green and blue dash-dotted lines) from equations \eqref{eq:ing-dpwf-sheet} and \eqref{eq:ing-dpwf-filament}.
+In the upper panel, we find excellent agreement on large scales and a small discrepancy on small scales.
+However, the residual plot in the lower panel reveals that the latter is subdominant due to the small absolute values of the window function in that regime.
+The analytic solution of the `1D line' and `2D disk', i.e., equations \eqref{eq:ing-dpwf-sheet} and \eqref{eq:ing-dpwf-filament} without the tophat window convolution is shown via the green and blue dotted lines (and there is also the `0D point' corresponding to a Dirac delta function in 3D space for comparison as a grey dotted line).
+These `helper' functions corresponding to sheets and filaments with infinite concentration are unrealistic, as they would exceed an NFW halo of the same mass (red solid line) at small scales.
+Therefore, we construct the `thin web' case by multiplying with the squared NFW window function, shown as blue and green dashed lines.} Their difference with respect to the \sB{`constant density case'} (solid and dashed-dotted blue and green lines) represents the maximum systematic uncertainty on the sheet and filament window functions, \sB{due to} the lack of knowledge of their concentration.
+Given the excellent agreement between the solid and dash-dotted blue and green lines, we use the approximate window functions (equations \ref{eq:ing-dpwf-sheet} and \ref{eq:ing-dpwf-filament}) for the web-halo model in equations (\ref{eq:whm-whm-powersum}-\ref{eq:whm-whm-1h}). \sB{Note that any residual impact of choosing the approximation rather than the exact result is included within the systematic uncertainty arising between the `Constant Density' (ii-a) and `thin web' (ii-b) cases.}

 One may ask why we perform the angle average of the squared window function in \eqref{eq:ing-dpwf-window-average} rather than the unsquared one from equation \eqref{eq:ing-dpwf-window-vartheta} itself.
 This is because for the WHM \eqref{eq:whm-whm-powersum} we need the window function to evaluate the 1-sheet and 1-filament terms that represent convolutions of collapsed objects with themselves.
 If we had to explicitly evaluate 2-sheet or 2-filament terms analogous to equation \eqref{eq:whm-hm-twohalo-full}, the average would need to be performed over the product of two individual window functions.
 However, in these cases, the correlation in orientation between adjacent sheets and filaments would not be negligible.
 Here, we assume that such a correlation is automatically included at the perturbative level, and any residual impact on the 1-sheet and 1-filament terms is subdominant.